Mona Ali Khalil is an Affiliate of the Harvard Law School Program on International Law and Armed Conflict (HLS PILAC).

 Ms. Khalil is an internationally respected public international lawyer with 25 years of UN and other international legal and diplomatic experience.
 She obtained a Bachelors of Arts in Government and a Masters in Middle East Studies from Harvard University in 1988 and a Masters in Foreign Service and a Juris Doctorate from Georgetown University in 1992.

-During her 22-year UN career, Ms. Khalil has undertaken several special assignments, including serving as Legal Adviser to the Secretary-General’s Special Adviser on post-Saddam Iraq and to the UN Support Mission in post-Qaddafi Libya.
-More recently, she served as Legal Adviser to the UN Mission to Investigate Allegations of the Use of Chemical Weapons in the Syrian Arab Republic and to the Joint OPCW-UN Mission for the Elimination of the Syrian Chemical Weapons Programme.
+In addition to serving as a Senior Legal Officer in the UN Office of the Legal Counsel (UNOLC) in New York and the IAEA Office of Legal Affairs in Vienna, Ms. Khalil has undertaken several special assignments, including serving as Legal Adviser to the Secretary-General’s Special Adviser on post-Saddam Iraq and to the UN Support Mission in post-Qaddafi Libya.
+She also served as Legal Adviser to the UN Mission to Investigate Allegations of the Use of Chemical Weapons in the Syrian Arab Republic and to the Joint OPCW-UN Mission for the Elimination of the Syrian Chemical Weapons Programme.

-[Biography last updated: January 2017]
+[Biography last updated: July 2019]